 - a) Should it become necessary to stop a practice session because the circuit is blocked by an accident or because weather or other conditions make it dangerous to continue, the Race Director shall order a red flag and the abort lights to be shown at the Line.
 Simultaneously, red flags will be shown at all marshal posts.
-When the signal is given to stop, all cars shall immediately reduce speed and proceed slowly back to their respective pits, and all cars abandoned on the track will be removed to a safe place. - b) At the end of each practice session no driver may cross the Line more than once.
+When the signal is given to stop, all cars must immediately reduce speed down to a maximum of 80 kph within 10 secs after the abort signals has been shown and proceed slowly back to their respective pits, and all cars abandoned on the track will be removed to a safe place. - b) At the end of each practice session no driver may cross the Line more than once.